fastpopo/gconf/README.md

 Introduction
 ------------

-gconf is a framework for accessing Key/Value based configuration settings in an pllication.
+gconf is a framework for accessing Key/Value based configuration settings in an apllication.
 Includes configuration providers for environment variables, JSON files, YAML files.

 Installation and usage